BigO-logn/Hello-World/README.md

 # Hello-World
-Tejas:      Everything starts from Chess and ends at Chess.
+Tejas says, "Everything starts from Chess and ends at Chess".
+Alphabhets, -_-'
-Alphabhets: -_-'